LordAshes/TaleSpire-ExtraAssetsRegistrationPlugin/README.md

 ## Change Log

 ```
+3.5.6: Bug fix for exposing mini and aura orientation to configuration
 3.5.5: Exposed mini and aura orientation to configuration
 3.5.1: Fixed orientation bug
 3.5.0: Added linkRequests option into Info.txt file allowing triggerin of AssetData/StatMessaging trigger on creature spawn.